jiaola/jiaola.github.io/_posts/2016/2016-03-18-install-docker-on-mac-osx-el-capitan.markdown

 (reverse-i-search)`docker-': docker-start
 ```

 This means that there's no daemon running at the moment.
-To solve the problem, simply start the docker machine and set the environment.
+To solve the problem, simply start the docker machine and set the environment variables as shown above..